-“Extraterrestrial organic matter (ETOM) as medium”
+“Extraterrestrial organic matter (ETOM) as an active medium”

 Interested in discussing and exploring the intermingling of non-human agency, degrees of aliveness and alien life, we started the PЯОТO-ALIEИ PЯOJECT (PЯОТO-A) in 2019.
 Through this project, we investigate the synthesis and use of extraterrestrial organic matter (ETOM) as an active medium for artistic purposes.
 We particularly focus on the morphogenetic tendencies and the non-linear behaviour of extraterrestrial material assemblages in liquids other than water.